aepii/CubeTutorDEV/README.md

 Features:

-🔹 Immersive 3D Experience: Explore the Rubik's Cube in an immersive 3D space, allowing you to rotate, twist, and inspect the cube from every angle.
+🔹 Immersive 3D Experience: Explore the Rubik's Cube in an immersive 3D space, allowing you to inspect the cube from every angle.

-🔹 Interactive Learning: Dive into interactive gameplay, executing moves and witnessing real-time changes on the cube, enhancing your understanding of solving strategies.

 🔹 Customizable Moves: Input your own move sequences and watch as the cube dynamically responds, providing visual feedback for your algorithm experiments.

-🔹 Educational Insights: CubeTutor provides educational insights, explaining solving techniques, algorithms, and the underlying mathematics, making it an invaluable learning resource.

-🔹 User-Friendly Interface: With an intuitive interface, CubeTutor ensures both beginners and experts can navigate and enjoy the program effortlessly.

-🔹 Easy-to-Modify Codebase: The clean and well-documented Python code allows enthusiasts to customize features, implement new algorithms, and experiment with different cube variations.

-How to Use:

-Clone the Repository: Begin by cloning the CubeTutor repository to your local machine using git clone.

-Run the Program: Execute the Python script to launch CubeTutor, immersing yourself in the Rubik's Cube experience.

-Learn and Experiment: Interact with the cube using your keyboard or mouse, input custom moves, and experiment with algorithms to enhance your solving skills.
+Future Enhancements:

+🔹 🚀 Real-Time Cube Scanning with OpenCV: CubeTutor is gearing up for a major upgrade!
+In the future, you can expect the integration of OpenCV, enabling the program to capture your physical Rubik's Cube directly into the virtual environment.
+Watch as your real-world moves translate into the digital realm!

+🔹 🔍 Algorithm Suggestions at Your Fingertips: CubeTutor gets even smarter!
+By scanning specific PLL (Permutation of the Last Layer) or OLL (Orientation of the Last Layer) configurations, CubeTutor will tap into its extensive database.
+It will then fetch and present you with a curated selection of algorithms sourced from leading cube algorithm websites.
+These algorithms will be tailored to your current cube state, providing you with multiple solving options.

-CubeTutor is not just a program; it's your personalized Rubik's Cube tutor, ready to accompany you on your puzzle-solving journey.
-Happy Cubing! 🧠🎉
+CubeTutor is not just a tutor; it's your personal Rubik's Cube mentor, continuously evolving to provide you with the best learning and solving experience possible.
+Stay tuned for these exciting updates, making your cube-solving journey more interactive and educational than ever! 🌟🧩